 Absorption systems should not be constructed directly over visible bedrock, cracks, crevices, depressions, sinkholes or other susceptible geologic formations to protect the aquifer.
 In very rare cases, an alternative method of protecting bedrock aquifers comprises installation of a six (6) inch clay barrier installed on the in situ soil/rock beneath the proposed absorption area and extending radially as described as follows.
 On slopes of less than 1%, the clay layer covered with at least one (1) foot of useable soil (1 to 60 minutes/inch) should extend 100 feet radially from the toe of the absorption area including the projected expansion area.
-On slopes of one to 15%, the clay layer covered with at least one foot of useable soil should extend radially from the toe of the absorption area including the projected expansion area 100 feet in the downslope direction, 25 feet parallel to contours, and 20 feet in the upslope direction.
-At least four (4) feet of useable soil should be installed above the clay layer in the proposed absorption area including the projected expansion area.
+On slopes of one to 15%, the clay layer covered with at least one foot of useable soil should extend radially from the toe of the absorption area including the projected expansion area.
+On slope direction, 25 feet parallel to contours, and 20 feet in the upslope direction.
+At least four (4) feet of useable soil should be installed above the clay layer in the proposed absorption area including the projected expansion area (1) feet of useable soil should be installed above the clay layer in the proposed absorption area including the projected expansion area.
 Fill slopes shall not exceed one (1) vertical to three (3) horizontal.
 A design professional should supervise the above-noted system construction and certify that construction was in accord with approved plans.